TheCSharpAcademy/CodeReviews.FlagshipProject/README.md

 After uploading images, patients can log in to create new examination requests, submitting necessary details and image links.

 ***Payment Integration:***
-Patients are directed to a payment page to complete transactions for the examination services (I am not sure how can i handle this.
-Need some external payment service)
+Patients are directed to a payment page to complete transactions for the examination services.

 ***Doctor Review System:***
 Newly created examinations appear in the "Pending Examinations" section for doctors.
 Interested doctors can accept cases and change the status to "Under Review."